 You can include Blu-ray discs if you’d like, and you can hang on to your rental as long as you want.
 There are no late fees and no shipping fees, and you can cancel anytime.

-For more than 200 million subscribers, Netflix is worth the cost of membership.
-Despite a recent increase for 2022, Netflix continues to keep its prices low and is even introducing a new budget plan for subscribers willing to watch ads in exchange for $3 off the basic plan.
-Its library of movies and TV series is bigger than those of all its major competitors except for Amazon, but unlike Prime, the Netflix library is curated, uncluttered and streamlined on a user-friendly platform.
+For millions of subscribers, Netflix is worth the cost of membership.
+Its library of movies and TV series is bigger than those of all its major competitors except for Amazon, but the Netflix library is curated, uncluttered and streamlined on a user-friendly platform.

 Its original content leads the industry and includes everything from stand-up comedy to original horror series.
 Netflix studio productions routinely bring home major awards that until recently were reserved for the likes of HBO and the big Hollywood studios.